edwin170/downr1n/README.md

 # fix some problems

-- please execute wikiproxy.py manually if it gives problem with server key.
+- please execute wikiproxy.py manually if it gives problem with server key. for ex: sudo python3 wikiproxy.py

 - if the error still after above fix, if this happend to you when you are downgrading with futurerestore again please add this arg --keyServer for example ./downr1n.sh --downgrade 14.5 --keyServer.